-Funding round opens Fill out application form and submit Application received by Council Staff assess application against criteria Decision makers discuss applications in meetings and decide which will receive funding All applicants are informed of the outcome Successful applicants invoice Council to draw down funds Successful applicants report back on how the funds were used the grants process.
+Funding round opens Fill out application form and submit Application received by Council Staff assess application against criteria Decision makers discuss applications in meetings and decide which will receive funding All applicants are informed of the outcome Successful applicants invoice Council to draw down funds Event or project takes place Successful applicants report back on how the funds were used

-You can contact us for advice or support at any stage throughout
+You can contact us for advice or support at any stage throughout the grants process.

-Community and promotions grant criteria
+Community and promotions & events grant criteria

-Community and promotions grants are available for projects and activities that enhance the well-being of Central Otago communities.
+Community and promotions and events grants are available for projects and activities that enhance the well-being of Central Otago communities.